 Want to learn more about studying abroad?
 Contact a Study Abroad Ambassador for more information.

-There are many wonderful options all over the world for Economics Majors to study abroad.
+There are many wonderful options all over the world for Economics majors to study abroad.
+Given the increasing globalization of today's economic marketplace, studying abroad will help Economics majors gain important cross-cultural perspectives, as well as an understanding of international approaches to business, finance, and politics.
 This page contains information that will assist Economics Majors in determining how to integrate study abroad into their Brandeis careers.

 1. Can I receive Economics credit for courses taken overseas?

 Yes, provided that the courses are offered by the Economics department in the foreign university, or are offered by closely related departments (e.g., management).
 Other less closely related offerings (e.g., marketing, human resources) may count for the Business minor but not for Economics.

 2. Is it possible for a course taken abroad to count as an "upper level" Economics elective?

 Yes, if the course requires intermediate micro, intermediate macro, or statistics as a prerequisite, or seems equivalent to courses with those prerequisites.
 Such courses are most likely to be found in Britain and in other nations that follow the British system of higher education (e.g., Australia, New Zealand).

 3. Is it possible to take one of the "core" courses (the equivalent of Econ 80a, Econ 82b or Econ 83a) abroad?

 We encourage students to take their core courses at Brandeis.
 In particular, for those contemplating study abroad, it is strongly recommended that they take their core courses before going abroad.
 In the special case of someone who begins the major late, permission is sometimes given to take one (but only one) of the core courses abroad.

 4. What is the process for getting Economics credit for study abroad courses?